alpqr/qtshaderstack17/README.md

 See shaderstack.txt for vision and motivation.

-All APIs are WIP or missing.
-For now, use qsc to test.
-This needs glslc to be in the PATH.
+All APIs are WIP.
+To manually run qsc, glslc needs to be in the PATH.
 Alternatively, set QT_GLSLC, for example: export QT_GLSLC=~/android-ndk-r13b/shader-tools/linux-x86_64/glslc

-For instance, going to test/playground and running qsc color_phong.frag results in:
+For instance, going to test/playground and running "qsc color_phong.frag" results in:

  * color_phong.frag.spv -> SPIR-V binary
  * color_phong.frag.refl.json -> reflection data (text, for debugging)